-Giving users the option to access your site via HTTPS allows them to have a secure experiencing when browsing and purchasing from your website.
-While formally found only in the checkout phase, it’s now recommended that all pages of your site can be accessed using the HTTPS protocol.
+Give users the option to access your site via HTTPS.
+This allows them to have a secure experience when browsing and purchasing from your website.
+Formally, it is found only in the checkout phase.
+But, it’s now recommended that all pages of your site can be accessed using the HTTPS protocol.

-From an SEO perspective, using HTTPS will actually give you a small ranking boost in Google, a feature that has been implemented since 2014 in order to convince more and more sites to adapt to this protocol.
+From an SEO perspective, using HTTPS will actually give you a small ranking boost in Google.
+This feature has been implemented since 2014 to convince more and more sites to adapt to this protocol.

-Nowadays, the SSL certificate required to use HTTPS can be acquired for free through services like Let’s Encrypt or Cloudflare, so there is little reason not to get one.
+Nowadays, the SSL certificate required to use HTTPS can be acquired for free.
+Services like Let’s Encrypt, and Cloudflare charges no fee for this.
+So there is little reason not to get one.

 Just like the mobile version, your site’s performance can play a very important role in both your users’ experience and search engines.

-Search engines such as Google also check for performance in order to make sure their users are satisfied with the search results they get, thus learning how to make Magento site load faster and be more responsive is one of the most important aspects that can get your business up in the search results pages.
+Search engines such as Google also check for performance.
+They want to make sure their users are satisfied with the search results they get.
+Thus learning how to make Magento site load faster and be more responsive is important.
+Learn this to get your business up on the search results pages.